ImagicTheCat/Luaoop/README.md

 class.instanciate(class, ...)
 -- SHORTCUT Class(...)

+-- propagate changes for the specified string instance types -- this function is not about class propagation (since class properties are not cached), but instance type propagation -- you need to call it for every instantiated types that should inherit the new modifications -- ...: list of types (strings) that will be updated class.propagate(...)

 -- (internal) get operator from instance/class, rhs_class can be nil for unary operators class.getop(lhs_class, name, rhs_class, no_error)
 ```